-The grapple has a mechanical pivot that allows the grapple forks to rotate 90° in either direction when unlocked.
+The LXG-'S' model grapples have a mechanical pivot that allows the grapple forks to rotate 90° in either direction when unlocked.
 A spring in the pivot forces the grapple to center itself (perpendicular to the grapple boom) when the load permits.
 While skidding for example, the pivot can rotate as the load turns.